w3c/ift-encoder/docs/experimental/compiler.md

   better to use conjunctive matching as the multi segment entries should only ever be selected when all included segments are needed.

 * Profiling and performance optimizations.
 The current encoder implementation does include some performance optimizations (for example caching expensive operations).
 However, there are likely some remaining performance improvement opportunities.
 Some time should be taken to profile the current execution and identify if there are any easy performance wins.

+* At a higher level, we currently have a two step process for getting an IFT font.
+1. Generate segmentation plan, 2.
+Compile the plan into a font.
+Ultimately, we would like to have a single tool that would automatically execute these two steps to produce an IFT font given nothing more than an input font.
+This would include automatically configuring the segmenter so that little to no configuration needs to be provided.